zorzos/pokemon/README.md

 Run `npm start` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Automation testing

+Run `npm run automation-testing` to start up the development server and run the automated tests on it.

 ## Understand this workspace

 Run `nx graph` to see a diagram of the dependencies of the projects.